-The Center for Disease Control recommends that you store at least 1 gallon of water per day for each person and pet in your family.
+The Center for Disease Control recommends that you store at least one gallon of water per day for each person and pet in your family.
 But if you live in warmer climates, are pregnant or are suffering from an illness, consider stocking up on even more.

 At a minimum, plan for using a three-day water supply when a natural disaster hits.
 However, if you are capable of storing more, try preparing a two-week water supply.

 How should you store your drinking water supply?

 In addition to the amount of water needed, it is important to think about the types of containers used.
 When pre-filling containers with tap or filtered water, it is crucial to use thoroughly sanitized, food-grade plastic or glass.